Quantum Wiki

 Superposition

 Superposition is a central concept in quantum mechanics.
-It describes how a quantum object—such as an electron, photon, or qubit in a quantum computer—can exist in multiple states simultaneously.
-A qubit can therefore be 0 and 1 at the same time.
-Only when measured does the qubit assume one of the two states (0 or 1), thereby destroying the superposition state.
+It describes how a quantum object, such as an electron, photon, or qubit in a quantum computer, can be described in a combination of states.
+A qubit can therefore be in a state that is not purely 0 or purely 1.
+Only when measured does the qubit assume one of the two states (0 or 1), thereby destroying the superposition state in that measurement basis.

-A vivid example is a spinning coin: as long as it is in the air, it is both heads and tails at the same time—only when it falls to the ground does it show one of the two sides.
+A vivid example is a spinning coin.
+As long as it is in the air, it is not showing a definite side.
+It only shows one of the two sides when it falls to the ground.
 The same is true for a quantum particle in superposition.
+Not a perfect analogy, but it helps build intuition.

-This principle enables the enormous power of quantum computers, as they can perform many calculations in parallel.
+This principle enables the enormous power of quantum computers, as they use superposition, interference, and entanglement to solve certain problems more efficiently than classical systems.

 Entanglement